 This report is intended to review laws that impact the Executive Branch.
 Necessarily, there will be privacy laws not covered in this report, as they impact isolated agencies.
 If a privacy law is not covered in the report, but may have a wide impact, a request should be made to the West Virginia State Privacy Office for inclusion in the next report.
 This report will be reviewed and updated on an annual basis, with issuance at the end of each year.
-Sections revised in the 2021 update are in blue font.
-All individuals and entities which review this document are encouraged to provide feedback to the Chief Privacy Officer for the West Virginia State Privacy Office is located at: https://privacy.wv.gov/about/Pages/default.aspx
+Sections revised in the 2022 update are in blue font.
+All individuals and entities which review this document are encouraged to provide feedback to the Chief Privacy Officer for the West Virginia State Privacy Office.
+Contact information for the West Virginia State Privacy Office is located at: https://privacy.wv.gov/about/Pages/default.aspx